Part 2: Rebuilding in KiNG

 For this tutorial you will use phenix.king, the version of KiNG that is distributed with Phenix.
 For other contexts, you can download a stand-alone KiNG application from the kinemage web site.

 KiNG has numerous tools available; we'll use the Structural Biology subset to rebuild two poorly-fit threonines in 1BKR.
 In Part 1, you assessed the quality of this model using the MolProbity web service and downloaded a Reduce-protonated PDB file and a multi-criterion kinemage file.
-You also downloaded the 2mFo-DFc and mFo-DFc maps for 1BKR from the EDS.
+You also downloaded the 2mFo-DFc and mFo-DFc maps for 1BKR from the EDS (now part of PDBe).

 In this rebuilding demo, we are using a very high-resolution structure for didactic purposes -- problems are rare in such cases, but when they do occur their nature and their correction can be seen and understood extremely clearly.

 In your working directory, type "phenix.king 1bkrFH-multi.kin.gz"

 Adjust the kinemage view and read in the map